githubpartners/microsoft-learn/github/introduction-to-github-copilot/includes/3-how-to-get-started-and-configured-with-github-copilot.md

 For Windows or Linux: **use: Ctrl+Shift+P**
 Type **Diagnostics** and then select **GitHub Copilot: Collect Diagnostics** from the list

-For more information on how to troubleshoot in other environments check out the Resource section of the next unit.
+For more information on how to troubleshoot in other environments check out the References section of the last unit of the module.

 Next up you'll be completing an exercise utilizing GitHub Copilot and Visual Studio Code.